On-Line Policy Iteration with Trajectory-Driven Policy Generation: Computational Studies

 \section{Computational Studies}

 Two principal classes of problems that are well suited for our algorithm are discrete optimization (including integer programming) and path planning involving tasks that are solved repetitively, starting from the same initial state.
 In this section, we apply our on-line PI algorithm and its stochastic multiagent variant to representative problems from these two categories.
-The first is a multidimensional assignment problem, the second is path planning for robotic tasks involving obstacles, and the third is path planning and coordination for robotic tasks with multiple drones.
-We show that within these contexts, the generator $\mathcal G$ or $\tilde{\mathcal{G}}$ can be properly defined and our on-line PI algorithm is very effective.
-The codes can be found at \url{https://github.com/yuchaotaigu/On-Line-Policy-Iteration}.
+The first is a multidimensional assignment problem, the second is path planning for robotic tasks involving obstacles, the third is path planning and coordination for robotic tasks with multiple drones, {and the fourth is path planning for a robot arm}.
+We show that within these contexts, the generator $\mathcal G$ or $\tilde{\mathcal{G}}$ can be properly defined and our on-line PI algorithm is very effective. {Finally, we also compare our method with the scheme introduced in \cite{rosolia2017learning} at the end of this section.} The code can be found at \url{https://github.com/yuchaotaigu/On-Line-Policy-Iteration}.